ldo-claytonutz/DI-1234567-CU-PracticeRepository/Guide for New Joiners.md

 5. Select **Add a README file**.
 6. Click **Create repository**.

-### B - Clone an existing Repository
+## B - Clone an existing Repository

+## 1. Set up the repository
+1. Go to the GitHub project page `https://github.com/ldo-claytonutz/DI-1234567-CU-PracticeRepository`
+2. Under the **Code** section, copy the HTTPS link.
+3. Open **VSCode** at a folder in your local machine.
+4. In the Terminal, disable SSL verification (only if necessary):
+    `git config --global http.sslVerify "false"`
+  	 *Note that Step 4 only need to be done when you first set up your account*

-5. Clone the repository: `git clone <paste the link here>`
+6. Clone the repository: `git clone <paste the link here>`
-6. Sign in using your browser and authorize GitHub access.
+7. Sign in using your browser and authorize GitHub access.
-7. After signing in, go back to VSCode.
+8. After signing in, go back to VSCode.
 You are now in the main branch.

 ## 2. Verify your current branch
 1. Navigate to the project directory (Terminal): `cd <your-project-directory>`